7 Steps For Troubleshooting Your Network Connectivity Issue

 At this point you should reach out to your IT Support who will likely have a hotline to your ISP and if not then you can try to reach your ISP directly.
 If the problem is with a single device, you can continue with the next steps.

-4. Restart/Hard boot/Power cycle
+Step 4.
+Restart/Hard boot/Power cycle

 We hate to hear this and it seems silly to think that simply turning your system off and then back on can solve the network problem, but most of the time it does.
 This is the go to step for all things IT because it is doesn’t take long (recommended to wait for 60 seconds before turning your system back on) and fixes a ton of problems.
 So go ahead and switch off your system.

 Alright, at this point of time if none of the above steps work, we can safely say that the problem is not a temporary glitch and that it resides in your system alone.
 The following steps may appear a little technical if you are not familiar with the command prompt in Windows.
-However, if you are, you can simply follow along the steps you should be fine.
+However, if you are, you can simply follow along the steps and you should be fine.

-5. Check for a Valid IP Address
+Step 5.
+Check for a Valid IP Address

 You first need to open the command prompt by typing cmd in your start menu in Windows or by pressing the hot key combination window key + R to launch the Run window and then typing "cmd".
-This will give you a the following window:
+This will give you the following window:

 At the command prompt type ipconfig and you should see the following information in your command prompt:

 Look at the text under Wireless LAN adapter WiFi.
 If the IPv4 Address value is of the form 169.x.x.x then it implies that you are not receiving a valid IP from your router.
 Now, type ipconfig /renew at the command prompt.
 This can sometime fix the problem.
 You can check if the problem is fixed by typing ipconfig again.
-If you still see the IPv4 as 169.x.x.x, connect your system with the modem with an ethernet cable.
+If you still see the IPv4 as 169.x.x.x, connect your system to the modem with an ethernet cable.
 Now check if you can get online.
 If yes, then the problem is with the router and if not then continue with the next step.

-6. Try a Ping and trace the route
+Step 6.
+Try a Ping and trace the route

 If in the above step you receive an IP address that begins with any value other than 169 then it means the problem is occurring between the router and the internet.
 Type the following command in your command prompt: ping google.com